Therapeutic Riding Programs

 With safety being paramount, we use methods and steps designed to develop the rider's balance and horsemanship skills.
 It is our goal to eventually have each of our riders to be independent, under controlled conditions.

-Activities are monitored and progress recorded by the SpiritHorse staff.
+Activities are monitored and progress recorded by the SpiritHorse Connections staff.
 Meetings are held between mentors and staff to evaluate client progress and individual lesson plan adjustments are made as necessary to meet group and individual goals.

-Activities are monitored and progress recorded by the SpiritHorse staff.
+Activities are monitored and progress recorded by the SpiritHorse Connections staff.
 Meetings are held between mentors and staff to evaluate client progress and individual lesson plan adjustments are made as necessary to meet group and individual goals.

-At Risk Youth Program
+At-Risk Youth Program

 Our At-Risk-Youth and Youth After Drug Rehab programs consist of weekly barn management and horseback riding lessons for youth in alternative education programs that include one hour of the school day as an incentive.
 The program can also be made available outside of school hours.
 Participants provide community service for one hour each week to earn weekly lessons.
-Through volunteer activities they learn to embrace the work/reward ethic.
+Through volunteer activities, they learn to embrace the work/reward ethic.
 Horses and the ranch atmosphere can be greatly incentivizing.
 Horses accept us on a non-judgmental basis and teach us to be open, trusting, cooperative, and appreciative.

 What is required to participate in this program?